Durham Cathedral: Dissolution

-During the [English Reformation] King Henry VIII seized all churches, monasteries, priories and convents owned by the Roman Catholic Church.
+During the English Reformation King Henry VIII seized all churches, monasteries, priories and convents owned by the Roman Catholic Church.
 Durham Cathedral became an Anglican house of worship.
 Saint Cuthbert's tomb was destroyed in 1538 by order of King Henry VIII, and the monastery's wealth was handed over to the king.
 The body of the saint was exhumed, and, according to the Rites of Durham, was discovered to be uncorrupted.
 It was reburied under a plain stone slab now worn smooth by the knees of pilgrims, but the ancient paving around it remains intact.
 Two years later, on 31 December 1540, the Benedictine monastery at Durham was dissolved, and the last Prior of Durham, Hugh Whitehead, became the first dean of the cathedral's secular chapter.

 17th century

-After the Battle of Dunbar in September 1650, Durham Cathedral was used by Oliver Cromwell as a makeshift prison to hold Scottish prisoners of war.
-It is estimated that as many as 3,000 were imprisoned, of whom 1,700 died in the cathedral itself, where they were kept in inhumane conditions, largely without food, water, or heat.
+After the Battle of Dunbar in September 1650, Durham Cathedral was used by Parliamentarian forces as a makeshift prison to hold up to 3,000 Scottish prisoners of war.
+An estimated 1,700 prisoners died while imprisoned in the cathedral, as they were kept in poor conditions and were lacking in food, water or heat.
 The prisoners destroyed much of the cathedral woodwork for firewood, but Prior Castell's Clock, which featured the Scottish thistle, was spared.
-It is reputed that the prisoners' bodies were buried in unmarked graves (see further, '21st century' below), and the survivors were shipped as slave labour to the American Colonies.
+Dead prisoners were buried in unmarked graves, and the survivors were transported as indentured servants to the American colonies.

 Bishop John Cosin (in office 1660–1672), previously a canon of the cathedral, set about restoring the damage and refurnishing the building with new stalls, the litany desk, and the towering canopy over the font.
 An oak screen to carry the organ was added at this time to replace a stone screen pulled down in the 16th century.
 On the remains of the old refectory, Dean John Sudbury founded a library of early printed books.